Introduction

 While hurt spouses understandably desire justice immediately, building on some betrayer’s readiness to transform prevents vindictiveness affecting kids:

-• Have their actions since been consistent with vows to regain trust through loyalty in duties and connectivity?
+- Has their behaviour been in sync with the pledge to regain trust through loyalty to responsibilities and relatedness?
 Behavior validates sincerity.

 While reconciliation takes years, persons amenable to long-term personal development indicate chances of healing damaged bonds for kids’ sake through mutual determination.